ibm-cloud-docs/sell/tutorial-define-operator.md

 For the purposes of this tutorial, complete the following steps to sign the {{site.data.keyword.IBM_notm}} Digital Provider Agreement.

-1. From the My Products page in the {{site.data.keyword.cloud_notm}} Partner Center, click **Provide details** in the notification that explains that company details are required.
+1. From the My products page in the {{site.data.keyword.cloud_notm}} Partner Center, click **Provide details** in the notification that explains that company details are required.
 1. In the Digital provider agreement section, click **Standard**.
 1. Click the **{{site.data.keyword.IBM_notm}} Digital Provider Agreement** link to review the agreement.
 1. Select **I understand and agree to the {{site.data.keyword.IBM_notm}} Digital Provider Agreement**, and click **Save**.

-## Provide the name of your Operator
+## Provide your product name and type
 {: #operator-name}
 {: step}

+When you add a product, you have the option to add a new product or import an existing product from a private catalog.
+For the purposes of this tutorial, add a new product.

+1. From the {{site.data.keyword.cloud_notm}} Partner Center, click **Create**.
-Click **Dashboard**, and enter the name of your Operator, for example, `Example Corp Node-RED Operator 1.0.0`.
-Make sure the name meets the following requirements:
+1. Enter the name of your Operator, for example, `Example Corp Node-RED Operator 1.0.0`.
+Make sure that the name meets the following requirements:

    * Use 60 characters or less.
    * Do not include "{{site.data.keyword.cloud_notm}}".
    * Do not include the name of your company, former product names, or details like deployment targets and pricing.
 You can include this information in your readme file.
+1. Select the product type.
+For the purposes of this tutorial, select **Deployable software**.

+    The product type that you select is used for tax assessment purposes.
+    {: important}

+1. Click **Add**.

 ## Define your catalog entry and product page
 {: #operator-catalog}